cardillan/mindcode/doc/syntax/BEST-PRACTICES.markdown

 # Absolute addressing

 Mindcode provides an [option](SYNTAX-5-OTHER.markdown#option-symbolic-labels) for generating the mlog code with symbolic labels.
 Even though this option ensures the resulting code is more readable and can also be modified manually, it also precludes the compiler from using absolute addressing in the code and (in taget `8.0` or higher) text-encoded jump tables.
-This causes the compiler to generate a slower code, a larger code or both.
-Especially case expressions can be seriously affected, and to a lesser extent internal arrays.
+This causes the compiler to generate less optimal (slower, or larger) code.
+Especially case expressions can be seriously affected, and to a lesser extent, internal arrays.

 # The `case` expressions